How to get to Chiang Mai

 Once in Bangkok, you can take any of the above methods to get up to Chiang Mai.

-It may be a smart idea to find an agent who can book all of these services together minimizing the time spent traveling and making the most of your money.
+It may be a smart idea to find an agent who can book all of these services together minimising the time spent travelling and making the most of your money.
 Long layovers and transfers in between bus/train stations always add extra travel times and costs.